hilton/hilton.github.com/presentations/naming-guidelines.md

 > For any given language, there are one or a few common coding styles. \[…\]
 >
-> There is not now, nor will there ever be, a programming style whose benefit is significantly greater than any of the common styles.
+> There is not now, nor will there ever be, a programming style whose benefit is significantly greater than any of the common styles. \[[11](#references)\]

 However, Binkley \[[10](#references)\] concludes that not all ‘common coding styles’ deliver the same productivity, and that ‘it becomes evident that the camel case style leads to better all around performance once a subject is trained on this style’.
+Either way, this remains a result for language designers to consider, not professional programmers.

 Fortunately, some research has directly addressed different guidelines’ usefulness.
 Relf, for example, concludes that: